olegomon/building-manager/docs/NOTES.md

 With little adjustments, this the component can be easily used to edit nicknames for the building rooms in future development.

+# Network simulation

+To demonstrate the state of the UI elements and async validation, a network connection is simulated by delaying all method invocations on the `DelayedNicknameService`.
+This can be turned off by injecting the `NicknameService` instead.
+See `nickname.service.provider.ts`